yousfiSaad/multi-event/README.md

 // the following will be displayed on the console
 //  callBack2 says : this string will be logged twice
 //  callBack says : this string will be logged twice

+myEvents.emit('event2.eventViaPipe', 'this will be passed to the other emitter also');
+// the following will be displayed on the console
+//  pipeCallBack says : this will be passed to the other emitter also (from myEventsSubSet)
 ```

 # EcmaScript6